faisalmemon/articles/Putting_The_Cloud_In_Outer_Space.md

 As the title of this article alludes, outer space?

-Putting a datacenter in space has its allure.
+Putting a data center in space has its allure.
 The Sun is five times stronger in space.
 Solar panels work well.
 They need some shielding, as do electronics, but that is a solved problem.
 Data communication is now possible since the internet reaches into space via StarLink.
 Cooling is not a problem because outer space is cold.
 Well nearly.

 If you face the Sun in orbit, you can heat up to say +125 degrees Celcius, 257 degrees Fahrenheit.
 But you have lots of energy to hand.